Frequently Asked Questions

 How much does freight cost to send my piano to you for restoration and do I need to organise it?

 Leaver & Son offers a professional and insured freight service for transport of pianos to and from our workshop for restoration.
-Freight costs will generally range from $100-$200 each way.
+Freight costs generally ranges from $100-$300 each way.

 How long will it take to restore my piano?